 Black & white version:

-I would also like to mention that if you do use red paper/card to print on or if you colour them in, it is best to use the same red shown below, as using a different shade of red can cause many unwanted problems.
+It’s very common for the whole family to join in with the colouring in, and traditionally when it’s complete, the head of the household will place the Couplets.
+I’d also like to mention that if you do use red paper/card to print on, or if you colour them in, it’s best to use the same red as shown below.
+Using a different shade of red can cause many unwanted problems.

 Red Envelopes (Ang Pow)

-Red envelopes also known as “red packets” “Ang Pow” “laisee” or “Hung-Bao” are also an important part of a traditional Chinese New Year.
+Red envelopes, also known as “red packets” “Ang Pow” “laisee” or “Hung-Bao” are also an essential part of the traditional Chinese New Year.
 I have written an interesting article on this and also made another project should you wish to make your own.
-Follow this link for more details. http://www.fengshuiweb.co.uk/advice/angpow.htm
+Follow this link for more details. https://www.fengshuiweb.co.uk/advice/angpow.htm

 The Kitchen God

-Though there are so many tales on how Zao Jun became known as the Kitchen god, the most widespread story dates right back to around the 2nd Century BC.
-Zao Jun was originally a mortal being who was living on earth and was known by the name of Zhang Lang.
-He finally became married to an honourable woman and ended up falling in love with a younger woman.
-Zhang Lang left his wife to be with this younger woman and, as punishment for this adulterous act; the heavens afflicted him with ill-fortune.
-Zhang Lang became blind and his younger lover abandoned him, leaving him to resort to begging on the streets to support himself.
+Although there are many stories on how Zao Jun became known as the Kitchen God, the most common tale dates right back to around the 2nd Century BC.
+At that time, Zao Jun was a mortal being who lived on earth and was known by the name of Zhang Lang.
+He married a very honourable woman but abandoned her after falling in love with a younger woman.
+As punishment for his adultery, the God of the heavens cursed him with ill fortune, and he became blind.
+His young lover abandoned him, and Zhang Lang resorted to begging on the streets to support himself.

-The devoted woman then created a shrine to her past husband above the fireplace, which began Zao Jun’s association with the stove in Chinese homes.
-To this day, a fire poker is sometimes referred to as “Zhang Lang’s Leg”.
+The devoted woman then created a shrine above the fireplace for her former husband, and this is where the connection was made between Zao Jun and the stove.
+To this day, a fire poker is sometimes referred to as “Zhang Lang’s Leg.”

-The print out below is the kitchen God with his Consort.
-You should print this out and place it above your oven or hob, whichever one you use the most.
-You must renew the print out every Chinese New Year.
+The print-out below is the Kitchen God with his consort.
+You should print this out and place it above your oven or hob (whichever you use the most).
+You must remember to renew the print every Chinese New Year.

-Visit the pages below for further details on 2017 Chinese New Year etc.
+Visit the pages below for further details on the 2024 Chinese New Year.

-Chinese New Year 2017 ** Checklist for Chinese New Year 2017 ** How to make your own Ang Pow ** Chinese Talismans for 2017 ** Chinese animal predictions for 2017 ** Flying star Xuan Kong 2017 ** Avoid the fury of the Grand Duke, three killing 2017 ** Chinese New Year world time converter 2017 ** 2017 Cures and enhancers kits ** How to take a compass reading ** How to determine your facing direction ** Feng Shui software ** Feng Shui resource ** 2017 Tong Shu Almanac Software ** Feng Shui Blog ** Chinese culture **
+Chinese New Year 2024 ** Checklist for Chinese New Year 2024 ** How to make your own Ang Pow ** Chinese Talismans for 2024 ** Chinese animal predictions for 2024 ** Flying star Xuan Kong 2024 ** Avoid the fury of the Grand Duke, three killing 2024 ** Chinese New Year world time converter 2024 ** 2024 Cures and enhancers kits ** How to take a compass reading ** How to determine your facing direction ** Feng Shui software updated for period 9 ** Feng Shui resource ** Feng Shui Blog ** Chinese culture **